Phonics at Bishop Ellis

 Year 2 and above.

-Children from year 2 to year 6 will have at least 3 discrete spelling lessons a week which will cover the national curriculum spelling rules.
+Children from Advent 2 term in year 2 to year 6 will have at least 3 discrete spelling lessons a week which will cover the national curriculum spelling rules.
 All children will be given discrete lessons to support their understanding of spelling rules as well as covering the common exception words.
 Children who need to continue with discrete phonics sessions will continue to do so.

 Little Wandle Parent Portal

 Reading through the Little Wandle programme

 Through Little Wandle Letters and Sounds Revised, children are part of regular (3 x weekly) 'reading practice sessions'.
 During each of these group sessions, children have the opportunity to practice reading a text which is aligned to their phonics knowledge.

 Session 2 - prosody (expression and making their reading sound interesting!)

 Session 3 - comprehension